-- Although Average Annual Loss is about 125 million USD, the likelihood of a 300 million loss from floods is on average once every 25 years.
+- Although the Average Annual Loss under future climate conditions is about 80 million USD, the likelihood of a 300 million loss from floods is on average of once every 25 years.
 This means that considerable losses may be experienced frequently.
-The likelihood of disaster losses of about 500 million USD is on average once in 100 years.
-Extremes losses might reach 700 million USD. - With the exception of the health and the education sector, all remaining sectors contribute evenly to the cumulative losses across all return periods. - It is likely that both frequent and extreme flood-related losses will decrease under future climate conditions and greater differences are observed for rare and very rare events.
+The likelihood of disaster losses of about 500 million USD is on average once in 200 years.
+Extremes losses might exceed 500 million USD. - With the exception of the health, education and transport sectors, which take a smaller share of the total losses, all of the remaining sectors contribute evenly to the cumulative losses across all return periods. - It is likely that both frequent and extreme flood-related losses will decrease under future climate conditions and greater differences are observed for rare and very rare events.
 Given the high level of uncertainty in future climate prediction, worse scenarios may also be possible (compare climate section on p.8). - The specific shape of the PML curve shows that flood risk can be considerably reduced by strategically minimizing the impact of very frequent and frequent disaster events, hence by investing in disaster risk reduction.

-Annually average of population potentially affected by at least three months of drought conditions, as calculated using the standardized precipitation-evapotranspiration index (SPEI) and using a 3-month accumulation period.
+Annual average of population potentially affected by at least three months of drought conditions, as calculated using the standardized precipitation-evapotranspiration index (SPEI) and using a 3-month accumulation period.

-- % computed with reference to the total 2016 Population - % computed with reference to the total 2050 Population
+- % computed with reference to the total 2016 Population - \\ % computed with reference to the total 2050 Population

-- % computed with reference to the total 2016 GDP - % computed with reference to the total 2050 GDP
+- \ % computed with reference to the total 2016 GDP - \\ % computed with reference to the total 2050 GDP

-- With respect to present conditions (1951-2000 climate), the probability of occurrence of severe drought (precipitation evapotranspiration deficiency) will increase (+19%) under future climate (2050-2100 climate).
-This increased drought hazard will mainly occur in areas which are currently already hard hit. - Under present climate, on average some 2 million people (8% of the total 2016 Population) are annually affected by droughts.
-Under future climate conditions, this number is expected to increase up to 28% (on average 11.3 million people if population growth is accounted for). - Under present climate, the average annual percentage of drought-affected GDP (i.e. the economic value produced in areas hit by droughts) is about 10% of the total GDP.
-This is equivalent to 3.7 billion USD per year which could be impacted by droughts.
-Under future climate conditions, drought-related losses may rise to 33% of the GDP, which could mount to 12 billion or even 119 billion USD per year, if socio-economic projections are included.
+- With respect to present conditions (1951-2000 climate), the probability of occurrence of severe drought (precipitation evapotranspiration deficiency) will increase (+19%) under future climate conditions (2050-2100 climate).
+This increased drought hazard will mainly occur in areas which are currently already hard hit. - Under present climate conditions, on average some 3.5 million people (13% of the total 2016 Population) are annually affected by droughts.
+In the future, this number is expected to increase to 30% (on average 13 million people if population growth is accounted for). - Under present climate conditions, the average annual percentage of drought-affected GDP (i.e. the economic value produced in areas hit by droughts) is about 15% of the total GDP.
+This is equivalent to 6.2 billion USD per year which could be impacted by droughts.
+In the future, drought-related losses may rise to 34% of the GDP, amounting to 134 billion USD per year, if socio-economic projections are included.